-Reported total company full-year pre-tax profit of \$8 billion for 2012, our third year in a row of \$8 billion or more in pre-tax profits.
+Reported total company full-year pre-tax profit of \$8 Announced we would double our dividend. billion for 2012, our third year in a row of \$8 billion or

 Diversity Efforts Recognized

 Named one of America's Top Organizations for Multicultural Business Opportunities by Diversity Business magazine; Ford has been on this list since 2001.